Mantaro/MantaroBot/README.md

 # MantaroBot

 Simple Discord bot made in JDA.

->> To open this in your command line, you need to use the following args:
+To start the bot you need to populate config.json.

-token:yourbottokenhere

-debug:true/false
+Every file seen here will be created at your root directory in a folder called mantaro.
+Just move them there.

 Copyright (C) 2016-2017 David Alejandro Rubio Escares/Kodehawa